Wanna hear something sad?

 I haven’t written a post about John Hughes since last September.

-Oh sure, I wrote about breaking and entering The Breakfast Club High School in April, I threw in the screenplay posts here and there, then I defended him against an article Molly Ringwald wrote, but a true John Hughes post has not come from these fingers in over a year.
+Oh sure, I wrote about breaking and entering The Breakfast Club High School in April, I threw in the screenplay posts here and there, then I defended him against an article Molly Ringwald had written, but a true John Hughes post has not come from these fingers in over a year.

 WHAT HAS BECOME OF ME?